About The Surviving Object

 The Surviving Object is an investigation on the boundary between the digital and physical presences of a group of historical etchings.
 The work explores the capacities of mirrored digital and material artifacts to project their forces into each other’s space affectively.

-The Surviving Object Atlas is therefore:
+The Surviving Object is therefore:

-- a montage
+a montage

-- a deck of cards
+a deck of cards

-- an accumulation of images
+an accumulation of objects

-- a formal grouping
+a formal grouping

-- a rhetorical grouping
+a rhetorical grouping

-- a report on single locations apprehended from multiple viewpoints
+a report on single locations apprehended from multiple viewpoints

-- a concentration of mise en abyme
+a concentration of mise en abyme

-- a table of repetitions
+a table of repetitions

-- a table of comparisons
+a table of comparisons

-- a table of anachronisms
+a table of anachronisms

-- a space of combinatory displacements and the splitting of apparent orthodoxies
+a space of combinatory displacements and the splitting of apparent orthodoxies

-- a sequence of sequences
+a sequence of sequences

-- an unfolding and re-folding of discontinuities and disparities
+an unfolding and re-folding of discontinuities and disparities

 1. Sigmund Freud, Introductory Lectures on Psychoanalysis, ed.
 James Strachey, London, Allen & Unwin, 1964. p.446